FAQs for McGill's emergency notification systems

 OVERVIEW

-The following Frequently Asked Questions pertains to mobile device notifications distributed primarily by McGill Campus Safety during an emergency on campus.
+The following Frequently Asked Questions pertain to mobile device notifications distributed primarily by McGill Campus Safety during an emergency on campus.

 Why do you need my mobile device number?

-In the event of a major disruption or security threat, we want to send notifications to a communications device you are most likely to have with you or check frequently.
-Nearly every student, faculty and staff member has a mobile device, most of which can receive text messages.
+In the event of a major disruption or security threat, we want to send SMS text notifications to a communications device you are most likely to have with you or check frequently.
+Nearly every student, faculty, and staff member has a mobile device, most of which can receive text messages.

 Can I opt in to the service with an international mobile number?

-No. You can enter international phone numbers on the Mobile Devices page, but you can only opt in with a North American phone number to receive voice or SMS messages through McGill’s emergency notifications service.
+No. You can enter international phone numbers on the Mobile Devices page, but you can only opt in with a North American phone number to receive SMS text messages through McGill’s emergency notifications service.

-If I opt in on my mobile device how will I receive text or voice notifications?
+If I opt in on my mobile device, will I receive text or voice notifications?

 What kind of event would warrant an emergency notification?

 Notifications will be issued during an existing or imminent event that affects the health or safety of students, faculty and staff.
-These can include, but are not limited to: fires, floods, electrical outages, chemical spills, University-wide class cancellation due to major weather events.
+These can include but are not limited to, fires, floods, electrical outages, chemical spills, and University-wide class cancellations due to major weather events.

 Notifications may also be sent out for urgent and time-sensitive announcements that are deemed pertinent to the campus community.